Context and More Context – Parshat Mishpatim

 Yet there is always a larger picture, a context, in which these things happen to us which we call 'life'.
-We learn that everyone suffers in life and that some people suffer for still unknown reasons.
-We learn that people have an ability to rise above their suffering.3 We also learn that we can always gain and grow form and through our suffering.
-We have the strength to do it and the obligation – otherwise we live our lives as victims and that would be very sad.
-The suffering needs to be put in context as well.
+We learn that everyone suffers in life.
+Some people suffer for still unknown reasons.
+We learn also that people have an ability to rise above their suffering.3 We learn that we can always gain and grow from and through our suffering.
+We have the strength to do it and the obligation to ourselves – otherwise we live our lives as victims and that would be very sad.
+Suffering needs to be put in context as well.

 In order to achieve what we want we must understand the entire picture as much as we can.
 Can it ever be fully viewed or understood?
 I am doubtful.
 But that does not absolve us from trying.
 In fact, it is in our best interests.
 That doesn’t make it easy, but it does make finding the context a smart thing to do.
 It can only lead to greater and deeper understanding of our own meaning in life.